 - In nearly all cases speakers should be wired in parallel for the best results and sound.

-- There are a few cases where certain types of speakers can be used in series without hurting sound quality (or other disadvantages).
+- There are a few cases where certain speaker types can be used in series without hurting sound quality (or other disadvantages).

 - Before wiring speakers in parallel, it’s important to be sure you pay attention to your stereo or amplifier’s minimum Ohms rating.